Ch4ndelier/my_data_manager/README.md

 ## Data_manager

-This a repository to process the data used in another project.
+This repository collects the method to process data.

 ## Scripts